peercoin/rfcs/text/0030-PoW-ASERT/0030-PoW-ASERT.md

 We seek e.g. the condition: `2**(1/Tau) - 1 = 10% T.F.
 Tau = 7.3`.
 This implies that if we want these kinds of changes to happen after just a single pair of blocks, we need to tune all the way down to our lower limit.
-However, we have tolerance for just a pair of PoW blocks, as was already stated.
+However, we have tolerance for a pair of PoW blocks, as was already stated.
-So in reality, we can multiply this condition by the number of blocks we have tolerance for (minus 1).
+Because of the nature of the function, to generalize we can multiply this condition by the number of blocks we have tolerance for (minus 1).
 If we then apply a sense of rounding for human readability, we can somewhat clearly state an alternative:
 'If we can tolerate 3 PoW blocks in a row during dramatic price changes, then Tau = 12 hours is a good choice.
 If we can allow 4 or 5 PoW blocks in a row during extreme events, then Tau = 24 hours would be a more overall stable choice.'